Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 For example, smartphone apps and computer software function through programming.

-Programming is a job that uses programming languages like PHP or Java to control programs.
+Programming is a job that involves using programming languages like PHP or Java to control programs.

-The IT industry is currently facing a shortage of engineers and programmers, increasing demand.
+The IT industry is currently experiencing a shortage of personnel, increasing the demand for engineers and programmers.

-While programming can be self-taught, it is a highly specialized field, so you can also learn at vocational training schools or employment transition support offices.
+Programming can be self-taught, but it is a highly specialized field, so you can also learn it at vocational training schools or employment transition support offices.

 4-5.
 Video Editing